Jbachtiger/ci-pp2-quizanaughts/README.md

 - __Begin Quiz Button__

-  - The begin quiz button is the first button you see on the game menu and is in a promient green colour to stand out
+  - The begin quiz button is the first button you see on the game menu and is in a prominent green colour to stand out
-  - Once the user clicks the begin quiz button this will take them to the questions and answers page to play the quiz
+  - Once the user clicks the begin quiz button, this will take them to the questions and answers page to play the quiz

   ![Begin Quiz Button](docs/feature-screenshots/begin-quiz-button.png)

 - __How To Play Button__

   - The how to play button is the next button you see in the game menu.
-This button is a pop-up modal which once clicked opens up a modal which contains the game rules.
+This button is a pop-up modal which once clicked opens up a modal which contains the game rules
-  - The pop-up modal was used for this button to minimise the amount of clicks the player has to make to be able to go back to the game menu screen and play the quiz
+  - The pop-up modal is used for this button to minimise the amount of clicks the player has to make to be able to go back to the game menu screen and play the quiz

   ![How To Play Button](docs/feature-screenshots/how-to-play-button.png)